otp-itz/otp-gitops-services/instances/cert-manager/README.md

 The following steps take place on the child cluster(s) (again automated through the pattern)

 4. Create an certificate Issuer in the application namespace using the intermediate CA that was Synced buy the SelectorSyncSet in step 3.
+(Performed once Per Application to be deployed on each child cluster)

 ```
 ---
 # Create an Issuer that uses the above generated CA certificate to issue certs